mbentley/dockerfiles/debian/overclockix/README.md

 `build amd64_usb-hdd` - Builds amd64; usb-hdd

-There is also an environment variable you may specify for configuring live-build to use a proxy (like apt-cacher-ng)
+There are also environment variables you may specify:

-`aptproxy` - Defaults to none
+`aptproxy` - configures live-build to use an apt- proxy (defaults - none)

+`branch` - specifies which branch of [Overclockix](https://github.com/mbentley/overclockix) you would like to build (default - master)

 *Note:* You must run the container with the `-privileged` argument for debootstrap to work.